Frequently Asked Questions – Arizona Defensive Driving Course

 The Arizona Defensive Driving course meets the state-mandated 4-hour length requirement.
 You may work through those 4 hours all in one day if you choose, or you may spread it out over a longer period of time.
 How long it takes is completely up to you!

 Effective July 3rd, 2015, you may now be able to take this course once every year.
 To be eligible for this course, 12 months must have passed since the violation date on your last traffic citation.

 No, Arizona defensive driving courses are mandated or referred by the court and therefore cannot be taken voluntarily for point reduction.

 This course will dismiss one violation every twelve months.
 Follow the court’s directions if you have other violations listed on your ticket.

-When you register, you will need to have both your traffic ticket and your government-issued ID with you so you can provide information like your drivers license number and your citation number.
+When you register, you will need both your traffic ticket and your drivers license with you, so you can provide information like your drivers license number and your citation number.

 Each of your 12 course chapters focuses on a single topic that pertains to Arizona driving and traffic laws.
 These topics include:

 Yes, your final exam consists of 25 multiple-choice questions.
 You need to score an 80% or higher to pass, and you may retake the exam again if you need to.
 Per state law, you only get 2 attempts at your exam, so look out for hints that indicate important pieces of information to remember.